-- Mobile traffic — As mobile grows, you’ll probably see direct traffic rise even more from organic search traffic.
+- Mobile traffic- With mobile consistently growing in popularity, you’ll probably see direct traffic rise even more from organic search traffic.

 To get an accurate reading of direct traffic coming to your site, then, you need to account for the impact of these factors on Google Analytics.

 For example, let’s look at shifting your website from HTTP (non-security) to HTTPs (secure) in your URL.
 According to the security protocol, any traffic originating from a secure site and going to a non-secure site won’t pass on referring information.